javalin/website/_posts/tutorials/2017-07-28-javalin-html-forms-example.md

 In this case we're not creating anything, and our action does not change the state of the server in any way, which makes it a good candidate for a `GET` request.

-`GET` request don't have a request-body so when you click submit the browser creates a `GET` request to `http://localhost:7777/check-reservation?day=saturday`.
+`GET` requests don't have a request-body so when you click submit the browser creates a `GET` request to `http://localhost:7777/check-reservation?day=saturday`.
 The values of the form are added to the URL as query-parameters.